Help

 About the role

-The Tackling Indigenous Smoking (TIS) Coordinator leads the Tackling Indigenous Smoking team in: Developing, promoting, implementing, and evaluating health promotion activities programs to prevent the uptake of smoking and to promote smoking cessation among Aboriginal people as per the funding agreement
+The Tackling Indigenous Smoking (TIS) Coordinator leads the Tackling Indigenous Smoking team in developing, promoting, implementing, and evaluating health promotion activities programs to prevent the uptake of smoking/vaping and to promote smoking/vaping cessation among Aboriginal people as per the funding agreement.

-• Diploma level qualifications in Health Promotion or Public Health, or relevant experience.
+• Diploma in Health Promotion or Public Health or recent relevant experience

 • Experience in developing and maintaining effective networks, alliances, and relationships with families, individuals, communities, and other health sector organisations.

-• Willingness to adhere to the Congress Smoke-Free Workplace Policy.
+• Be a non-smoker and a willingness to adhere to the Congress Smoke-Free Workplace Policy.

 Central Australian Aboriginal Congress not only offers rewarding career options, but a wide range of employee benefits including;